 ON sheath decompression surgery was reported in 1989 to be of benefit to patients with NAION.
 The presumed mechanism of action in ON decompression surgery revolved around restoration of impaired blood flow to the ON through reduction of the pressure around the nerve.
 Initial results of uncontrolled studies suggested that ON sheath decompression was a promising treatment of progressive visual loss in patients with NAION.
 Other investigators who evaluated this surgical procedure reported varying degrees of success.
-To resolve the controversy over the effectiveness of ON decompression for NAION, the National Eye Institute sponsored the Ischemic Optic

-Neuropathy Decompression Trial, a multicenter, randomized controlled clinical trial of ON decompression surgery for patients with NAION.
+To resolve the controversy over the effectiveness of ON decompression for NAION, the National Eye Institute sponsored the Ischemic Optic Neuropathy Decompression Trial, a multicenter, randomized controlled clinical trial of ON decompression surgery for patients with NAION.
 The study found no benefit from surgery in NAION patients with progressive visual loss; in fact, significantly more patients in the surgery group had progressive loss of vision than patients who received only careful follow-up.
-The investigators concluded that ON decompression surgery is not an effective treatment for NAION and, in fact, may increase the risk of progressive visual loss in NAION patients.
+The investigators concluded that ON decompressive visual loss in NAION patients.
+The trial was stopped early because the risk of progressive visual loss in NAION patients.
 The trial was stopped early because the surgery was not helping the participants more than careful follow-up alone.
 Pain and double vision were harms experienced by some participants in the surgery group at one week after the surgery.
 The trial investigators reported that continued enrollment would be unlikely to produce results in favor of surgery.